-- 7.7.1.
-The step in which characters in the Reverse State (.) are put into the waiting room.
-This step is executed in the order as follows: - 7.7.1.1.
+- - 7.7.1.1.
 The Trigger Condition "at the beginning of encore step" is fulfilled.
 A check timing occurs. - 7.7.1.2.
-If the turn player has any characters on their stage in the Reverse State, the turn player chooses one (1) of those characters, puts it into its owner's waiting room, a check timing occurs, and after resolving all necessary actions in this check timing, executes 7.7.1.2 again.

-- 7.7.1.3.
-If the non-turn player has any characters on their stage in the Reverse State, the non-turn player chooses one (1) of those characters, puts it into its owner's waiting room, a check timing occurs, and after resolving all necessary actions in this check timing, executes 7.7.1.2 again. - 7.7.1.4.
+If the turn player has any characters on his or her stage in the Reverse State, the turn player chooses one (1) of those characters, puts it into its owner's waiting room, a check timing occurs, and after resolving all necessary actions in this check timing, executes 7.7.1.2 again. - 7.7.1.3.
+If the non-turn player has any characters on his or her stage in the Reverse State, the non-turn player chooses one (1) of those characters, puts it into its owner's waiting room, a check timing occurs, and after resolving all necessary actions in this check timing, executes 7.7.1.2 again. - 7.7.1.4.
 A check timing occurs.
-After completing all necessary actions in this check timing, if there are characters on either players' stage in the Reverse State, return to 7.7.1.2.
-Otherwise, advance to the End Phase (6.8).
+After completing all necessary actions in this check timing, if there are characters on either players' stage in the Reverse State, return to

 Section 8.
-Play and Resolve Cards and Abilities
+Playing and Resolving Cards and Abilities

 - 8.1.
 Categories of Abilities - 8.1.1.
 Abilities are divided into three categories: activated abilities, automatic abilities, and continuous abilities. - 8.1.1.1.
-Activated abilities refer to abilities that can be executed by a player with a play timing by paying the cost (8.4). - 8.1.1.1.1.
+Activated abilities refer to abilities that can be executed by a player with a play timing by paying the cost (8.4). - 8.1.1.1.
 On a card, activated abilities are written as "ACT [(Cost)] (Effect)".
 Text enclosed by [] refers to the Cost of playing that activated ability, followed by text that refers to the effect that occurs as a result of resolving that activated ability. - 8.1.1.1.2.
-"When (player) uses an activated ability" refers to "when (player) finishes paying the cost for an activated ability". - 8.1.1.2.
+"When you use an activated ability" refers to "when you resolve an activated ability". - 8.1.1.2.
 Automatic abilities refer to abilities that are automatically played as a result of a designated situation that occurs during the game. - 8.1.1.2.1.
 On a card, automatic abilities are written as "AUD When (Condition), (Effect)", or "AUD At the beginning of (Phase or Step), (Effect)" or "At the end of (Phase or Step), (Effect)".
 The situations specified by (Condition) and (Phase or Step) are known as "Trigger Condition", and fulfilling a Trigger Condition is known as "triggering (that ability)" or "activating (that ability)". - 8.1.1.2.2.
-Instead of being written as "MOO (Text)", some automatic abilities are written as "MOO [(Cost)] (Text)".
+Instead of being written as "AUTO" (Text)", some automatic abilities are written as "AUTO" [(Cost)] (Text)".
 This refers to an instance where, during the resolution of the automatic ability, a cost may be paid following the instructions of the text (8.7.3). - 8.1.1.3.
 Continuous abilities refer to abilities which remain in effect for the specified duration that that ability is in effect. - 8.1.1.3.1.
-On a card, continuous abilities are written as "CON (Effect)". - 8.1.1.4.
-The icons that reflect an ability's category (ACT AUO CONT) are collectively known as "Ability Category Icons".
+On a card, continuous abilities are written as "CONI (Effect)". - 8.1.1.4.
+The icons that reflect an ability's category (ACT AUTO CONT) are collectively known as "Ability Category Icons".